Be personally mentored by an international best-selling author!

 Your work is discussed and critiqued in an informal but supportive way as you develop your full-length manuscript.
 Craft and technical issues arise organically from discussion of this work.
 Students keep a reading and writing journal, which helps chart their development.

 The main craft issues of dialogue, character, plot and structure, point of view, description, voice and theme will all be addressed during your Zoom and email sessions.
+This fine and detailed attention to your project will increase your focus, motivation and significantly raise the literary level of your manuscript.

 At the end of the course, the student will be provided with an analysis, in the form of a publisher’s readers report, on the strengths and weaknesses of her / his manuscript.
 Successful completion of the course will result in the award of the Higher Certificate in Writing from the Creative Hub.